A Guide to Simple Machines for the CAST Exam

 - Hydraulics and pressure

-While not simple machines, gears are also a common topic, testing your knowledge of how they transfer motion and torque.
-Success in this section requires more than rote memorization; it requires a true understanding of how forces interact in electrical-mechanical systems.
-It is a direct measure of the mechanical aptitude for electricians that employers value so highly.
+While not simple machines, gears are also a topic you may encounter — they test your knowledge of how motion and torque transfer.
+Success in this section requires more than rote memorization; it requires a true understanding of how forces interact in electromechanical systems.
+It is a direct measure of the kind of mechanical aptitude employers value.

 The Core Six: A Guide to Simple Machines

 Simple machines are the building blocks of most complex mechanical devices, including the electrical repair tools you use every day.
 They modify force and motion to make work easier by providing a mechanical advantage.
-Mastering these six simple machines is the key to acing the CAST exam and excelling in the field: the lever, wheel and axle, pulley, inclined plane, wedge, and screw.
+Mastering these six simple machines is the key to both exam success and field proficiency: the lever, wheel and axle, pulley, inclined plane, wedge, and screw.

 Levers and Fulcrums: The Foundation of Force